 - The top reasons for accepting that new opportunity are salary, professional development, and work/life balance

 In HR, you’re probably already doing industry salary comparisons and making sure you’re offering competitive compensation packages or you’ve got a hiring nightmare on your hands.
 And if you’re not tending to your employees’ work/life balance, get on that right now.
 But, what about professional development?
-How strong is your career management program?
+How strong is your career development program?

 Career planning: It begins with employees’ self-discovery, leading them to figure out where they are now and where they want to be.
-Even if you don’t have all the bells and whistles of a full-blown career management service, you can do one easy thing right now to get you started.
+Even if you don’t have all the bells and whistles of a full-blown career development platform, you can do one easy thing right now to get you started.
 Ask your employees to do some thinking about where they want to be in your company in three, four and five years.
 Then ask them to write it down.
 What do they need to get there?
 New soft or technical skills?
 More experience in the field?
 Whatever it is, write that down, too.
 Boom.
 You’ve got aspirational goals and steps to take to achieve them.

 Execution and development: This is where the coaching becomes especially important, bringing accountability to the process and driving the utilization of the learning tools that you have provided.
 Studies have shown that the combination of writing down goals and receiving regular check-ins from a coach about those goals make people 78 percent more successful in achieving them.